project-chip/connectedhomeip/src/lib/support/jsontlv/README.md

 -   TLV List types are not supported.
 -   TLV Array cannot contain another TLV Array.
 -   The top-level container MUST be an anonymous STRUCT.
--   Elements of the TLV Structure MUST have Context or Common Profile Tags.
+-   Elements of the TLV Structure MUST have Context or Implicit Profile Tags.
--   Common Profile Tag number MUST be larger or equal to 256 and smaller that 2^32.
+-   Implicit Profile Tag number MUST be larger or equal to 256 and smaller that 2^32 + 1.
--   TLV Structure element MUST be sorted by tag numbers from low to high, where sorted elements with Context Tags MUST appear first followed by sorted elements with Common Profile Tags.
+-   TLV Structure element MUST be sorted by tag numbers from low to high, where sorted elements with Context Tags MUST appear first followed by sorted elements with Implicit Profile Tags.

 ## Format Example